axelarnetwork/axelar-amplifier/doc/INTEGRATION.md

 **Gateway**

 A contract on Amplifier that will forward incoming messages to the chain's correspoding verifier contract to check the validity of a transaction and forwards verified transactions onto the Amplifier router.
 It also receives messages from other chains to be processed by the multisig prover.
-Most integrators will begin by using or customizing this Gateway Contract.
+Most integrators will begin by using or customizing [this](../contracts/gateway/) Gateway Contract.

 [Gateway Documentation](../doc/src/contracts/gateway.md)

 **Verifier**

 A contract on Amplifier protocol that verifies the validity of transactions on your chain.
-Most integrators will begin by using or customizing a Voting Verifier or can be customized to your needs for cases such as verification via ZK Proof.
+Most integrators will begin by using or customizing a Voting Verifier (such as [this](../contracts/voting-verifier/) one) or can be customized to your needs for cases such as verification via ZK Proof.

 A Voting Verifier must be supported by a Verifier Set that will need to support the chain and vote on the truth of source chain transactions.